Estonia Travel Guide: What to See, What to Do and What to Eat

 It’s a fifth largest lake in Europe.
 Lake Peipus is famous for its sandy beaches, sand dunes, and beautiful pine forests.
 It’s a perfect place to relax and camping because the lake is ideal for swimming.
 There are lots of accommodations including hotels, campsites, and lodges.

 Even though Estonia is a tiny country it has lots of interesting places to see.
-If you ever wondered what to see in Estonia, this list will help you to decide what to see and do during your visit.
+If you ever wondered what to do in Estonia, this list will help you to decide what to see and do during your visit.

 Tallinn’s Old Town